We understand that, for most people, there’s no dental procedure as anxiety-producing as a root canal.

 In fact, some people get so nervous when faced with the prospect of a root canal that they forgo treatment altogether.
 But if you are in pain and you put off treatment, it will continue to worsen, and ultimately the tooth will need to be removed.

-But you should know that treatment with Troy, OH family dentist Dr. Mark Bentley, root canal therapy is generally no more complicated than a procedure such as fillings or crowns.
+But you should know that treatment with Troy, OH family dentist Dr. Mark Bentley, root canal therapy is generally no more complicated than a procedure such as getting a filling or crown.

 If your dentist recommends root canal treatment, don’t let misinformation about the procedure keep you from following through.
-We offer gentle treatment from a caring team, and if you need a little help with relaxing, we also offer calming sedation options as well.
+We offer gentle treatment from a caring team, and if you need a little help with relaxing, we also offer oral conscious sedation as well.

 Why Do I Need a Root Canal?